nludban/rpi-pico-psst/README.md

 MHz, and the multiplexed line bit rate is 2.5 times faster (about 7.8 MHz).
-Note these speeds are relatively easy to route longer distances, and fast enough for physical world interactions (eg, a CNC controller).
+Note these speeds are relatively easy to route longer distances, and fast enough for physical world interactions (eg, a multi-axis CNC controller).

 Gross timing is locked to the master node through the daisy chain - the receive program detects each start of frame and signals (via an